 (The market at Belvedere)

-These markets begin opening from the middle of the month and continue through to at least December 23rd.
-The huge Christkindlmarkt, for example, looks set to start around November 16th in 2024.
+These markets begin opening from around the 8th in 2024 and continue through to at least December 23rd.
+The huge Christkindlmarkt looks set to start on November 16th.

 Although the full advent atmosphere does indeed come in December, it’s not a bad idea to pop into a market before then.